Finitary birepresentations of finitary bicategories: Finitary bicategories and birepresentations

 Thus, for any finite Coxeter group, Soergel bimodules over the coinvariant algebra form a one-object fiab bicategory in our terminology. \end{example}

 \begin{example} There are also fiab bicategories with more than one object which play an important role in birepresentation theory.
-For example, the bicategory of \emph{singular Soergel bimodules}~\cite{Wi} associated with a Coxeter group $W=(W,\mathtt{S})$, whose objects are indexed by the parabolic subsets of $\mathtt{S}$.
+For example, the bicategory of \emph{singular Soergel bimodules} \cite{Wi} associated with a Coxeter group $W=(W,\mathtt{S})$, whose objects are indexed by the parabolic subsets of $\mathtt{S}$.
 This is why we do not restrict our setup to rigid or pivotal monoidal categories, but always consider (quasi) fiab bicategories in general. \end{example}

 The \emph{abelianizations} discussed in \cite[Section 3]{MMMT} carry over verbatim to the bicategorical setting.
 Indeed, a multifinitary bicategory $\cC$ admits an injective and a projective abelianization, denoted by $\underline{\cC}$ and $\overline{\cC}$, respectively.
 These are such that their morphism categories are abelian and $\cC$ is biequivalent to the $2$-full subbicategory of injective, respectively projective, $1$-morphisms.
+Note that all the $2$-morphisms and coheres from $\cC$ extend to $\underline{\cC}$ and $\overline{\cC}$, and we will usually not distinguish between the ones for $\cC$, or $\underline{\cC}$ and $\overline{\cC}$ to ease notation.

-\begin{remark} Even if $\cC$ is multifiab, its abelianizations need not be, but ${}^\star$ gives rise to an antiequivalence between $\underline{\cC}$ and $\overline{\cC}$. \end{remark}
+\begin{remark} Even if $\cC$ is multifiab, its abelianizations need not be, but ${}^{\star}$ gives rise to an antiequivalence between $\underline{\cC}$ and $\overline{\cC}$. \end{remark}

 Similarly, finitary birepresentations, which will be discussed in Subsection \ref{subsection:bireps}, admit abelianizations.